boluodja/boluodja/README.md

 ## I'm a beginner data scientist
 -  🔭 Currently I work at the Scientific Institute of Oil and Gas
--  🚀 I like to explore the data, there are a lot of interesting things hidden in it
+-  🚀 I like to explore the data, there is a lot of interesting things hidden in it
 -  💬 I am constantly learning new things
--  🏔 I like to travel and take photo
+-  🏔 I like to travel and photography

 ### 📬 How to reach me:
 <img align="left" alt="boluodja | gmail" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.13.0/icons/gmail.svg" /> gvt11294@gmail.com